Shan-Mei/shanmeis-notes/notes/year-9/music/personal-lit-study-1.md

 ## Personal Lit Study
 Kill me I hate lit

+### Billie's Blues
+#### The Blues
+Origins
+- Afro-American folk music
+- Song type after 1900's

+Characteristics
+- Expressed misery and unhappiness
+	- However sometimes humourous
+- 12 bar tune (3 4 bar phrases)
+- Strophic fashion
+- Improvised ornamentation
+- Call and response
+	- Pitting groups or individuals against each other
+- Blues scale
+	- Blues notes are flat 3, flat 5, flat 7
+- Groove
+	- Drum shuffle and walking bass
+		- Walking bass is played by bass instrument, where notes outline chords and give a forward motion

+#### 12 Bar Blues + Head
+Regular 12 bar blues structure is
+- 1<sup>7</sup> for 4 bars
+- 4<sup>7</sup> for 2 bars
+- 1<sup>7</sup> for 2 bars
+- 5<sup>7</sup> for 1 bar
+- 4<sup>7</sup> for 1 bar
+- 1<sup>7</sup> for 2 bars
+	- Sometimes has turnaround 5<sup>7</sup> as last chord

+Billie's Blues head structure
+- Same as normal blues, except last 4<sup>7</sup> is substituted for a 5<sup>7</sup>.

+#### Analysis
+Introduction: 4 bars
+- 1<sup>7</sup> for 2 bars, 7<sup>7</sup> for 2 bars

+Chorus 1: 12 bars
+- Ensemble only

+Chorus 2 (I love my man): 12 bars
+- Billie sings
+- Regula stanza rhythm

+Chorus 3 (My man wouldn' gimme no breakfast): 12 bars
+- Billie
+- Irregular rhythms

+Chorus 4: 12 bars
+- Clarinet (Artie Shaw) solo

+Chorus 5: 12 bars
+- Trumpet (Bunny Berigan) solo

+Chorus 6 (Some men like me 'cause I'm happy): 12 bars
+- Billie sings

+#### How are Characteristics Portrayed (AMEB Moment)
+Lyrics
+- The express Billie's misery about her husband mistreating her
+	- Semi funny, however
+	- Chorus 6 especially funny

+Walking bass
+- Features in this song
+- 1, 3, 5, 6, b7, 6, 5, 3, 1 notes

+Blues scale
+- This song uses the blues scale

+Improvised ornamentation
+- Many bends, trills and other ornaments used in the singing and the chorus
+- There is extensive ornamentation within the piano accompaniment

+AAB Lyric and melodic format
+- Prominent in Chorus 2

+#### Instrumentation
+Horns
+- Clarinet
+- Trumpet

+Rhythm
+- Piano
+- Guitar
+- Bass
+- Drums

+Voice (Billie Holiday)

+#### Lead Sheet
+A lead sheet is a score where only the melody line and chord progressions are present
+- Often has rehearsal markers (repeats, signs, da capo, 1st time, etc)
+- Has any lyrical content
+- Identifies which instrument has melody
+- Usually written in the distinct "jazz font"

+#### Walking
+Walking means forward motion
+- Usually through bass
+- Outlines chordal structure
+- Usually of purely crotchets
+- Usually a set of notes that are moved around

 ### Cottontail
 #### Swing and Big Band
 Big band is an ensemble of 10+ members who play Jazz